[Solved] Why Is One AirPod Louder Than the Other?

 8. Tap the Bluetooth symbol again and hold it until your device displays a list of nearby Bluetooth devices.
 Select your AirPods to reconnect them.

-9. Recalibration is done, and your AirPods can now utilize full audio and volume controls.
+9. Recalibration is done, and your AirPods can now use full audio and volume controls again.
 Press play and listen to see if this resolves the issue.

 8. Clean Your AirPods

-Cleaning your AirPods helps remove dirt and other foreign bodies that could be clogging the AirPods and messing with the audio output.
-You can enable your AirPods to function correctly again after cleaning them out.
-In addition, it is also hygienic.
+Cleaning your AirPods helps remove dirt and other foreign bodies that could be clogging the speaker mesh and affecting the audio output.
+After cleaning them, your AirPods may sound even again, and regular cleaning is also more hygienic.

 Steps to Clean the dirt

-You will need a toothpick, a soft toothbrush, an isopropyl alcohol solution, cotton swabs/q-tips, and a soft, dry, lint-free cloth.
+You will need a soft toothbrush, cotton swabs/q-tips, and a soft, dry, lint-free cloth.
+If the outer surface is still dirty, lightly dampen the cloth instead of getting liquid into the openings.

 1. Gently apply the alcohol solution to the lint-free cloth and a cotton swab/q-tip.
 Use the swab to lightly loosen any debris and dirt on the sides of the AirPod and the speaker grill.